sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     The source code for the service is in the source structure (you can see it if you open the **06_Demos_MobileApp.sln** solution).
 For this workshop, the service has already been deployed to Azure at this address: [https://healthclinicmobile-build.azurewebsites.net](https://healthclinicmobile-build.azurewebsites.net).
 Deploying this service is beyond the scope of this workshop.

-    >**Note**: [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) can be used for:
+    > **Note**: [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) can be used for:
+    >
-    - Broadcasting push with customer segmentation
+    > - Broadcasting push with customer segmentation
-    - Enterprise single sign-on with Active Directory
+    > - Enterprise single sign-on with Active Directory
-    - Autoscaling to support millions of devices
+    > - Autoscaling to support millions of devices
-    - Allowing apps to work offline and sync
+    > - Allowing apps to work offline and sync
-    - Social integration with Facebook, Twitter, Google
+    > - Social integration with Facebook, Twitter, Google

     In later tasks, you will mock the services so that unit tests do not have any dependency on the services.
 However, when you run the applications in the emulators, they will connect to the service in Azure.